While many gardeners give in to annual temptation, there are a few potential problems with purchasing replacement plants each year:

 The flowers are nothing short of spectacular and they have a long summer bloom period.
 They are a host plant for both the gulf and variegated fritillary butterflies.
 In our northern garden, the flowers attracted small pollinators.
 This is the most cold hardy of passion vines.

 It has been reported to be aggressive with underground rhizomes, which is why we leave it in a container year round…

 Lantana is pretty easy to find in nurseries across North America, but I’ve never been able to find this particular variety in Minnesota.
 ‘Miss Huff’ is cold hardy down to zone 7 and is reported to be a butterfly favorite.
 I’ve overwintered two plants the past few seasons and they continue to perform well each summer.

-We are also overwintering Trailing Grape Lantana, which swallowtails and other pollinators visit frequently, and this mystery variety which continues to be the belle of the garden ball each summer:
+We are also overwinter Trailing Grape Lantana, which swallowtails and other pollinators visit frequently, and this mystery variety which continues to be the belle of the garden ball each summer:

-2016 UPDATE- all lantana overwinters beautifully.
-It’s definitely worth overwintering if you have a variety that’s not easy to find locally.
+Most lantana spp. are definitely worth overwintering if you have a variety that’s not easy to find locally.

-I overwintered this last season.
-It didn’t like our cool spring, and it also appeared to protest its initial spot in the garden.
-Summer heat and sunnier accommodations have seen this ugly duckling bloom into a graceful garden swan.
+Summer heat and sunnier accommodations have seen this ugly duckling bloom into a graceful garden swan for several seasons.
 It attracts bumble bees and I’ve seen monarchs on it too.

 And speaking of popcorn…

 This graceful feathery shrub with yellow flower stalks makes a statement in the butterfly garden.
 Rub the leaves between your fingers and they’ll smell exactly like buttered popcorn.
 It attracts some pollinators and I’ve even seen a few monarchs on it.
 It’s also a host plant for cloudless sulphur butterflies.
 We overwintered C. didymobotrya but there are also other species you could experiment with.

 This is one of the first plants people ask about in our butterfly garden because it’s such a grand spectacle!